 - Secondary – this occurs later in life and can be caused by both psychological and physical factors

 There are various forms of PE within these two categories which will depend on the individual and their preferences when it comes to sex.
-For instance, some men might orgasm within two minutes of penetrative sex but, if they and their partner found the experience sexually satisfying, they might not consider it to be an example of PE.
+For instance, some men might orgasm within two minutes of penetrative sex but, if they and their partner found the experience sexually satisfying, they might not consider it to be a problem.

 How can I tell if I'm experiencing from premature ejaculation?

-This can be difficult to tell, since what PE is, usually depends on the individual and their personal sexual preferences.
+They key here is how bothered you or your partner are about the timing of ejaculation.
+This depends on the individual and their personal sexual preferences.
 In general, ejaculating very soon after penetration or ejaculating quickly during sex is only a problem if it makes you feel uncomfortable or embarrassed, or causes problems in your relationship.

 Doctors usually use three features to define premature ejaculation:

 - Ejaculation which occurs always or nearly always within two minutes of penetration with little sexual stimulation